• Home

 • Blog

-5 Reasons to Choose Turret Cameras Over Domes
+5 Reasons Security Pros Choose Turret Cameras Over Domes

 5/30/2025

-For years, the Dome Camera was the king of commercial security.
-You see them everywhere in New York—in hotel lobbies, retail ceilings, and office elevators.
-They are discreet, sleek, and hard to break.
+For years, the dome camera was the undisputed king of commercial security.
+You see them everywhere across New York City—in hotel lobbies, retail store ceilings, and office elevators.
+They are discreet, sleek, and difficult to tamper with.

-But if you look at the exterior of a modern building today, you will likely see a different shape: the Turret Camera (also known as the "Eyeball" camera).
+But if you look at the exterior of a modern commercial building today, you will likely spot a different shape: the turret camera (often called the "eyeball" camera).

-Why are security professionals in NYC and Long Island switching to Turrets?
-Is it just a trend, or is there a performance difference?
+Why are security professionals across the five boroughs shifting from domes to turrets?
+Is it just a design trend, or is there a real performance difference?

-In this guide, we break down the 5 critical reasons why Turret cameras often outperform Domes, especially for outdoor and low-light surveillance.
+At 365 Security Solution, we install hundreds of systems a year.
+Here are the 5 critical reasons why turret cameras consistently outperform domes, especially for outdoor and low-light surveillance.

-The #1 complaint we hear from business owners with Dome cameras is: "My daytime video is great, but at night, the image looks foggy or has a white halo."
+The number one complaint business owners have with dome cameras is poor nighttime footage.
+Often, daytime video is flawless, but at night, the image looks foggy or features a glowing white halo.
+This is caused by IR Reflection (or IR bounce).

-• The Dome Problem: Dome cameras have LED infrared lights inside the glass bubble.
-If that glass gets dirty, wet, or scratched, the infrared light bounces off the glass and reflects directly back into the lens.
-This blinds the camera, turning your footage into a white blur.
+• The Dome Problem: Dome cameras house their infrared (IR) LED lights inside a curved glass bubble.
+If that glass gets dirty, scratched, or wet, the infrared light bounces off the glass and reflects directly back into the lens, effectively blinding the camera.

-• The Turret Solution: Turret cameras have a "flat-faced" design.
-The lens and the infrared (EXIR) lights are usually separated.
-There is no glass bubble in front of the lens to reflect light.
+• The Turret Solution: Turret cameras feature a "flat-faced" design.
+The lens and the infrared lights (usually using advanced EXIR technology) are separated.
+Because there is no glass bubble in front of the lens to reflect light, you get crystal clear night vision, even in the rain.

 2. Low Maintenance (No Glass to Clean)

-In the dusty, pollen-heavy environment of New York, glass domes get dirty fast.
+In the dusty, pollen-heavy, and exhaust-filled environment of New York, exterior camera lenses get dirty fast.

-• The Dome Problem: A glass dome attracts dust, spider webs, and water spots.
-Because the camera looks through this curved glass, even a small smudge can ruin the focus.
-You have to climb a ladder and wipe them down frequently.
+• The Dome Problem: A glass dome acts as a magnet for dust, spider webs, and water spots.
+Since the camera has to look through this curved glass, even a minor smudge can ruin the auto-focus.
+This means someone has to regularly climb a ladder to wipe them down.

-• The Turret Solution: Because Turrets lack a glass dome, there is no curved surface to collect dust or distort water droplets.
-They are essentially "self-cleaning" during a rainstorm and require significantly less maintenance to keep the picture sharp.
+• The Turret Solution: Turrets have no enclosing glass dome, meaning there is no curved surface for dust and water to cling to.
+They are essentially "self-cleaning" during a rainstorm, requiring significantly less maintenance to keep the picture sharp.

-• The Dome Problem: To adjust the angle of a Dome camera, you often have to unscrew the cover, remove the glass, twist the lens, and then carefully reseal it (hoping you don't trap moisture inside).
+• The Dome Problem: To adjust the viewing angle of a dome camera, a technician often has to unscrew the outer cover, remove the glass, twist the internal lens, and then carefully reseal it—hoping no moisture gets trapped inside.

 New York winters are tough on electronics.
-The temperature swings from freezing to thawing can cause condensation.
+The rapid temperature swings from freezing nights to thawing mornings frequently cause condensation.

-• The Dome Problem: If a Dome camera isn't sealed perfectly during installation, moist air gets trapped inside.
-When the temperature drops, that moisture turns into fog inside the glass bubble, blinding the camera until the sun comes out.
+• The Dome Problem: If a dome camera isn't sealed perfectly during a humid installation, moist air gets trapped inside the housing.
+When the temperature suddenly drops, that moisture turns into fog inside the glass bubble, blinding the camera until it warms up again.

-• The Turret Solution: Turrets are sealed units.
-There is no air gap between a lens and a cover for moisture to accumulate.
-This makes them far more reliable for outdoor installations in Queens, Brooklyn, and Nassau County.
+• The Turret Solution: Turret cameras are fully sealed units.
+There is no air gap between the lens and an outer cover for moisture to accumulate.
+This makes them significantly more reliable for outdoor installations.

-Sometimes, you want people to know they are being watched.
+Sometimes, the primary goal of a security system is to let people know they are being watched.

-• The Dome Problem: Domes are designed to be discreet (stealthy).
-While this is great for a high-end lobby, it’s not great for a back alley where you want to scare off a potential thief.
+• The Dome Problem: Domes are inherently stealthy and designed to blend into their surroundings.
+While this is perfect for a high-end indoor lobby, it is not ideal for an unlit back alley where you actively want to scare off vandals.

-• The Turret Solution: Turret cameras look like cameras.
-They have a distinct, "tech-heavy" appearance.
-When a potential intruder sees a Turret camera pointed at them, they know immediately that the area is under surveillance.
+• The Turret Solution: Turret cameras look highly noticeable and "tech-heavy."
+When a potential intruder spots a turret camera pointed directly at them, they immediately know the property is under active surveillance.

-We aren't saying Dome cameras are bad.
-In fact, they are still the best choice for two specific scenarios:
+Turret cameras aren't the answer for everything.
+Dome cameras are still the superior choice for two specific scenarios:

-1. Vandalism Risk: If you are installing a camera low on a wall where someone could reach up and grab it, get a Vandal-Proof Dome (IK10 Rated).
-A Turret camera can be knocked out of alignment if hit with a stick; a Dome is smooth and hard to grip.
+1. High Vandalism Risk: If you need to install a camera low on a wall or in a public stairwell where someone could reach up and grab it, you need a Vandal-Proof Dome (IK10 Rated).
+A turret camera can be knocked out of alignment if struck, but a dome is smooth, rigid, and hard to grip.

-2. Aesthetics: If you need a camera inside a luxury boutique or a finished office, a low-profile Dome blends in better with the ceiling than a Turret.
+2. Indoor Aesthetics: If you are securing a luxury boutique, a hotel lobby, or a finished office space, a low-profile dome camera blends into drop ceilings much better than a turret.

 The Verdict: Turret or Dome?

-• For Indoors (High Ceilings): Choose Turret.
-(Easier to install).
+• For Indoors (High Ceilings & Warehouses): Choose Turret (Easier to aim and install).

 What is the main difference between a turret and a dome camera?

-The main difference is the housing.
-A dome camera is encased in a glass bubble, while a turret camera has a "ball-and-socket" design with a flat face.
-Turrets generally offer better night vision because they don't suffer from IR glare off the glass.
+The primary difference is the physical housing.
+A dome camera is encased in a protective glass bubble, while a turret camera utilizes a "ball-and-socket" design with a flat face.
+Turrets generally offer superior night vision because they do not suffer from infrared glare reflecting off a glass dome.

 Are turret cameras vandal-proof?

-A: Most turret cameras are metal and durable, but they are easier to knock out of alignment than Dome cameras.
-For high-vandalism areas (like low ceilings or public hallways), we recommend IK10-rated Dome cameras.
+While most commercial turret cameras feature highly durable metal housings, they are easier to knock out of alignment than dome cameras.
+For high-vandalism areas (like low ceilings or public transit hallways), an IK10-rated dome camera is recommended.

 Which camera is better for night vision?

-Turret cameras are generally superior for night vision.
-Their flat-faced design separates the lens from the IR lights (EXIR technology), preventing the "IR bounce-back" or fogging issues common with Dome cameras.
+Turret cameras are widely considered better for night vision.
+Their flat-faced design separates the lens from the IR lights (using EXIR technology), which prevents the "IR bounce-back" and fogging issues that frequently degrade nighttime footage on dome cameras.

 Comments are closed.